FStarLang/FStar/doc/book/part4/part4_pure.rst

 ----------------------------------------

 F* provides a weakest precondition calculus for pure computations.
-The calculus is based on *Dijkstra Monad*, first introduced in `this paper
+The calculus is based on *Dijkstra Monad*, a construction first introduced in `this paper
 <https://www.microsoft.com/en-us/research/publication/verifying-higher-order-programs-with-the-dijkstra-monad/>`_
 .
+In this chapter, we will learn about Dijkstra Monad and its usage in specifying and proving pure programs in F*.
 Let's begin by adapting the weakest precondition calculus from the previous section to the functional setting of F*.

 ``PURE`` is a refinement of ``Tot``